 Moen maintains two faucet fabrication plants in the U.S. at New Bern and Sanford, North Carolina, and a distribution center in Kingston.
 It employs over 2,000 American workers.

-Dozens of vendors from all over the world supply Moen's bathroom (towel bars and robe hooks, etc.) and kitchen accessories (cabinet handles, air gaps, and lotion dispensers), none of them, as far as we can tell, are in the U.S. or Canada.
+Dozens of vendors from all over the world supply Moen's accessories for the bathroom (towel bars and robe hooks, etc.) and kitchen (cabinet handles, air gaps, and lotion dispensers), none of them, as far as we can tell, are in the U.S. or Canada.

 We did a little research to find out the countries that supply Moen.
 The results for the past 12 months are shown in the Moen Imports by Country table elsewhere on this page.